Searchlight2/Searchlight2/README.md

 **This is necessary if you are using a Windows machine** or if Searchlight runs successfully to completion, but no plots appear in the plots folders or report.

 <br>

+Some examples of the types of plots expected are shown below.
+See further sections for extensive additional analysis types.

 <br>

-Figure 1             |  Figure 2
+Exmple figure 1             |  Example figure 2
 :-------------------------:|:-------------------------:
 !<img src=https://github.com/Searchlight2/Searchlight2/blob/master/media/Slide1.JPG  width="500">  |  <img src=https://github.com/Searchlight2/Searchlight2/blob/master/media/Slide2.JPG  width="500">